dinaibrahim11/LeCinema_Frontend/README.md

 # Le-Cinema Frontend

-This is the project for the course Software Engineering 2021, were we are making an image hosting website as flickr.
+This is the project for the course Consulting Engineering 2021, were we are making a cinema reservation website as voxCinemas.

 ## How to run: